-The types of qualifications and memberships you need to be a professional editor are outlined in Online editing courses in Australia.
-Below are some ways in which you can gain the editing experience you need to start your editing career.
+The types of qualifications that will help you become a professional editor are outlined in Online editing courses in Australia.

 VOLUNTEER FOR EDITING TASKS

 If you don’t have any professional editing experience, you can gain initial experience by offering your editing services voluntarily to individuals or organisations that wouldn’t ordinarily hire an editor.
 It’s a good idea to do this at the same time as undertaking your editing course so you can apply what you are learning as you go.

 For example, while undertaking your editing course, you could copy edit your child’s school newsletters; scribe and edit the minutes of your local sports club meetings; and copy edit or proofread your friends’ resumes.
 Document those editing tasks for inclusion in your editing portfolio.

 As a ‘volunteer editor’, be mindful of the following points:

 - Make sure the person for whom you are doing the job understands that you are not yet qualified.
 State the main reason you are editing their documents is to gain experience, that the document may not be edited to a professional standard, and confirm they are happy with that.
 For example, if you’re inexperienced in editing, you may not pick up all the errors in the local tennis club newsletter when copy editing it but a poorly edited club newsletter isn’t the end of the world and hopefully you, or someone else, will notice those mistakes afterwards so you can learn from the experience.